VigneshVSV/hololinked-docs/source/howto/clients.rst

     :linenos:
     :lines: 24-30

-One would be making using such logic in a PyQt graphical interface, python dashboard apps or custom scripts.
+One would be using such logic in a PyQt graphical interface, python dashboard apps or custom scripts.
 To use multiple ZMQ transports:

 .. literalinclude:: code/thing_without_http_server.py
     :language: python